- Ascended Meme: Some soldiers exclaim "Honey badger don't give a shit!" during the critters' attacks.

 - Fake Nationality: Troy Baker, a white American, voices Pagan Min, a half British Hong Kong Chinese criminal turned despotic warlord.
 Also qualifies in-series, since he's also voicing Pagan's body double Eric, who's from Melbourne, so he's American pretending to be Fake Australian, pretending to be a Fake Brit.

-- Fake Brit: Yogi and Reggie, and by extension, their voice, actors, Chad Krowchuk and Bryce Hodgson qualify.
-The latter are from Vancouver; the former...anyone's guess.
+- Fake Brit: Yogi and Reggie, and by extension, their voice actors, Chad Krowchuk and Bryce Hodgson qualify.
+Chad and Bryce are both Canadians.

 - Naveen Andrews as Sabal.
 Although he's approximately the right ethnicity (born to Indian parents), he's an Englishman.
 And he's Not Even Bothering with the Accent, in contrast to Indian-American Janina Gavankar as Amita.